bwyan/100-days-of-code/log.md

 ### Day 16: January 18, 2017

 **Today's Progress**: Today I almost took the day off because I was so frustrated by yesterday's lack of progress.
 Instead I started with some easy code cleanup and writing helper functions like `addToCPUSequence()`.
-Before I knew it, I had built a good chunk of the game code, added a gap between notes in the sequencer, and
+Before I knew it, I had built a good chunk of the game code, added a gap between notes in the sequencer, and more.

 **Thoughts:** This goes to show the importance of showing up every day and forcing myself to code even when I don't feel like it (or is it *especially* when I don't feel like it).
 I made a lot of progress and it makes me excited to continue tomorrow instead of dreading the possibly of another unproductive coding session.